Yer So Bad

 "Yer So Bad" is a song co-written and recorded by Tom Petty.
-It was released in 1990 as the fifth single from his first solo album Full Moon Fever.
+It was released in 1990 as the fifth single from his first solo album Full Moon Fever (1989).

-Content
+Background and composition

+"Yer So Bad" was the first song that Petty wrote with Jeff Lynne, with whom he was a member of the Traveling Wilburys.
+Lynne would go on to produce the entire Full Moon Fever album.
+As Petty recalled in Paul Zollo's book Conversations with Tom Petty, he had written all the lyrics but could not work out how the chorus would sound. "[Lynne] showed me this little part," he said.
+"E minor to C, and said, 'You could do this.'
+And I said, 'That's great!'
+And I was so elated, because I had been working on the song for days, and I couldn't get from the verse to the chorus somehow.
+And he showed me this little bit, and I said, 'Great!
+Will you produce this?'"

 It tells from the singer's viewpoint about his greedy sister being lucky enough to marry a yuppie, then got divorced and took the yuppie for all he was worth in the proceedings and is now a swinger dating another singer while her ex-husband is unable to find a new partner, is possibly bankrupt and is contemplating suicide ("head in the oven").
 In both verses, the singing brother of the sister cannot decide which is worse but is sure what happened to his ex-brother in law won't ever happen to him because the singer has "you to save me" and that "in a world gone mad, yer so bad".